How often should I test for HIV and STIs?

 I’ve had unsafe sex

 If you’re going to start PEP (which stands for Post-Exposure Prophylaxis – a short course of HIV treatment medication which can prevent you from being infected with HIV), you should do so as soon as possible after the risk event.
 Ideally, you should commence treatment within a few hours.
-If PEP is not started within 72 hours (3 days) its efficacy reduces and may not work.
+If PEP is not started within 72 hours (3 days), it becomes less effective and may not work.

 How to start an effective testing routine

 Starting an effective testing routine is as simple as booking your first test!
 Find a testing service near you here.
-Once you are in the clinic, as part of your check-up some places may offer the opportunity to be reminded for your next HIV test, by either receiving a SMS or email reminder.
-Alternatively, use our Remind Me tool here to get alerts when next to test.
+Once you are in the clinic, as part of your check-up, some places may offer the opportunity to send you a reminder of your next HIV test, usually via SMS or email.
+Alternatively, use our Remind Me tool here to get alerts when it’s time to test.